nuxeo/esync/README.md

 ## Building from sources

-Create the all in on jar:
+Create the all in one jar:

         mvn package